thefuzz25/thefuzz25.github.io/_notes/books/The Fourth K by Mario Puzo.md

 ### Should you read it?
 I mean, if you are warming up for more Mario Puzo (as was my case), this is fine.
 But there aren't a lot of exciting moments in there for a standalone read.

+---
+[^1]: This was in quite contrast to my [[The Double by Fyodor Dostoevsky|previous read]], where the story revolved around just a single person.
+So you can understand how this derailed me here.